 For teams already managing aging gear that’s reached end-of-life, that kind of delay isn’t just inconvenient.
 It’s a risk multiplier.
 When a critical unit finally fails, a nine-month lead time stops being a planning problem and becomes an operational crisis.

 Radeus Labs is currently maintaining approximately 60 - 90-day lead times on the 8200 Legacy series, depending on configuration, the drop-in retrofit solution designed specifically to replace aging 7200 systems.
-That creates a real window for teleport teams that need to move off EOL gear without waiting through extended backlogs.
+For teams evaluating the Radeus Labs 8200 ACS, that creates a real window to move off EOL gear without waiting through extended backlogs.

 This isn’t about rushing a decision.
 It’s about having options when the timing works for your operation, rather than being forced into reactive mode when legacy equipment reaches a breaking point and replacement options are months out.